jamespr01/vehicle-pure-pursuit/README.md

+This submission contains a set of models to show the implementation of a Pure Pursuit controller on a vehicle under different scenarios.
+About the models: These models show a workflow to implement a Pure Pursuit controller to track a planned path.
+Steps below describe the workflow: 1.
+Generating waypoints 2.
+Formulating required steering angle for lateral control 3.
+Implementing a longitudinal controller to track the path at higher velocity 4.
+Visualizing vehicle final path in Bird's-Eye Scope and a 3D simulation environment

 Vehicle Path Tracking using Pure Pursuit Controller

 This submission contains a set of models to show the implementation of a Pure Pursuit controller on a vehicle under different scenarios.